hxwang/TweetCrawler/README.md

 TweetCrawler
 ============

-craw tweet from sina weibo
+### Objective
+- Create a demo to show how to use nodejs API to get tweets from sina weibo

 ### Set up